Virtual-Machine/llvm-tutorial-book/chap-2-llvm-basics.md

 ### Crystal LLVM Builder API Bindings

 We are using Crystal's builder API bindings to LLVM and as such we also need to have an idea of how to use the builder API to assemble modules.
-Below is a generic program class that demonstrates how to use the builder api in a simplistic way.
-Once you grasp this, you should be able to see how you can direct the builder api into different blocks and functions throughout your module as needed.
+Below is a generic program class that demonstrates how to use the builder API in a simplistic way.
+Once you grasp this, you should be able to see how you can direct the builder API into different blocks and functions throughout your module as needed.

 ```crystal
 require "llvm"